-New York Strip: also known as a Delmonico steak, or Kansas City steak, a New York Strip is a boneless steak (it’s pictured below in how to get great grill marks).
+New York Strip: also known as a Delmonico steak, or Kansas City steak, a NY Strip steak is a boneless steak (it’s pictured below in how to get great grill marks).
 It is very tender when cooked correctly and has a classic beef flavor.

-Rib Eye: has a good fat content which gives it great flavor.
-It is more forgiving and harder to overcook but the higher fat content lends itself to grilling flare ups from splattering if not monitored closely.
+Ribeye steak: has a good fat content which gives it great flavor.
+Rib eye is more forgiving and harder to overcook but the higher fat content lends itself to grilling flare ups from splattering if not monitored closely.

 Skirt Steak: a flavorful boneless steak usually cut thinly across the grain.
 It is a lean cut that benefits from marinating to help with tenderness.